s3alfisc/wildrwolf/README.md

 <!-- badges: end -->

-The `wildrwolf` package implements Romano-Wolf multiple-hypothesis-adjusted p-values for objects of type `fixest_multi` from the `fixest` package (currently for one-way clustered inference) via a wild cluster bootstrap.
-At its current stage, the package is highly experimental and it is not thoroughly tested.
+The `wildrwolf` package implements Romano-Wolf multiple-hypothesis-adjusted p-values for objects of type `fixest` and fixest_multi`from the`fixest\` package via a wild cluster bootstrap.
+At its current stage, the package is experimental and it is not thoroughly tested.

-Adding support for the heteroskedastic wild bootstrap and multi-way clustering is work in progress.
+Adding support for multi-way clustering is work in progress.

 I hope to submit `wildrwolf` to CRAN by the end of the summer - if you would like to help me get there, please send me an email 😄